-The incidence and prevalence for target patient populations of OP-1250 are based on estimates and third-party sources.
-If the market opportunities for OP-1250, or any future product candidate we may develop, if and when approved, are smaller than we estimate or if any approval that we obtain is based on a narrower definition of the patient population, our revenue and ability to achieve profitability might be materially and adversely affected.
+The incidence and prevalence for target patient populations of palazestrant are based on estimates and third-party sources.
+If the market opportunities for palazestrant, or any future product candidate we may develop, if and when approved, are smaller than we estimate or if any approval that we obtain is based on a narrower definition of the patient population, our revenue and ability to achieve profitability might be materially and adversely affected.